-California requires a person who promotes, produces, sponsors, operates, or otherwise organizes a gun show (“producer”) to obtain a Certificate of Eligibility from the California Department of Justice (“DOJ”) (requiring a background check), and requires the producer to, among other things:
+California requires a person who promotes, produces, sponsors, operates, or otherwise organizes a gun show (“producer”) to obtain a Certificate of Eligibility from the California Department of Justice (“DOJ”), which requires a background check.
+California also requires the producer to, among other things:

 • Certify that he or she is familiar with the California laws governing gun shows;

 • Ensure that liability insurance is in effect for the duration of a gun show or event in a minimum amount of $1,000,000;